-It is widely believed mosquitoes live artificially long under the benign conditions of the laboratory and their lifespans likely constitute an upper bound on wild populations.
-A large cage experiment of Ae. aegypti determined that females lived on average for nearly 32 days days (Styer et al., 2007), and a similar study with female A. stephensi determined a median lifespan between 31 and 42 days (Dawes et al., 2009).
-These estimates are multiples of the modal estimates from either of our analyses but without a gold standard method to measure mosquito lifespan in the field, it is diﬃcult to quantify the gap that exists between field and laboratory populations.
+In benign laboratory conditions, mosquitoes are expected to live longer than in wild populations, and laboratory lifespans can thus be considered upper bounds on lifespan.
+A large cage experiment using Ae. aegypti mosquitoes determined that females lived 32 days on average (Styer et al., 2007), and a similar study with female A. stephensi determined a median lifespan between 31 and 42 days (Dawes et al., 2009).
+These estimates are several multiples of the modal estimates from either of our analyses but without a gold standard method to measure mosquito lifespan in the field, it is diﬃcult to quantify the gap that exists between field and laboratory populations.
 The development of additional methods to estimate mosquito age such as ‘Near-Infrared Spectroscopy’ (Mayagaya et al., 2009; Sikulu et al., 2011; Lambert et al., 2018) if they are proven to work in the field, may be of considerable worth here.

 In our analysis of the MRR data, we considered the effect of air temperature, sex and pre-release feeding status on lifespan.
 There is evidence mainly from laboratory studies that temperature modulates mosquito ecology and behaviour (Yang et al., 2009; Brady et al., 2013; Murdock et al., 2012; Beck-Johnson et al., 2013).
 The locations and times of year when the MRR studies were conducted encompassed a large range of average air temperatures, from approximately 10 oC to 35 oC yet we found no relationship between lifespan and temperature when pooling all series (Fig. S5) or for those individual species with the most data (Fig. S6).
-It is possible that by considering a raw average of air temperatures across the month and ignoring rainfall (whose historical data is likely less reliable for a given location), this masked more complex interactions between temperature and lifespan.
-The observed laboratory relationship between lifespan and temperature, however, may not be as robust in the field if mosquitoes adjust their behaviour (such as, by seeking shade) in reaction to changes in temperature.
-As in laboratory studies (Styer et al., 2007; Dawes et al., 2009) our analysis indicates that females outlive male mosquitoes, although the magnitude of this difference is not as large in absolute or percentage terms.
+It is possible that by considering a raw average of air temperatures across the month and ignoring rainfall (whose historical data is likely less reliable for a given location), we obscured more complex interactions between temperature and lifespan.
+The observed laboratory relationship between lifespan and temperature, however, may not be as robust in the field if mosquitoes adjust their behaviour in reaction to changes in temperature (for example by seeking shade).
+As with laboratory studies (Styer et al., 2007; Dawes et al., 2009) our analysis indicates that females outlive male mosquitoes, although the magnitude of this difference is not as large in absolute or percentage terms.
 Ethical concerns mean it is now more common than historically for MRR experiments to release males opposed to females (Fig. SM2).
 Since differences in lifespan exist between the sexes, it is possible that other ecological parameters that can be determined by MRRs also differ, highlighting the need for field methods that directly measure these characteristics of wild females.
 Our estimates of lifespan indicate that mosquitoes sugar-fed prior to release lived longer than unfed individuals (Fig. S4) which may partly explain recent successes of vector control methods reducing access of the insects to sugar or using toxic sugar baits (Müller, Kravchenko, and Schlein, 2008; Müller, Junnila, and Schlein, 2010; Müller et al., 2010a; Müller et al., 2010b; Beier et al., 2012).